Professional Sports Life Insurance Income Protection & Critical Illness Cover

-Decreasing cover is where the cover amount reduces over the term of the policy.
-It is useful if the cover precisely matches to pay out against an outstanding mortgage, which decreases over time.
+Decreasing cover is where the cover amount reduces over the policy term.
+It is helpful if the cover precisely matches to pay out against an outstanding mortgage, which decreases over time.

 Income Protection Cover Looked At

-Income protection cover works to provide a replacement salary should you be unable to work for a period.
-For professional sportspeople such as tennis players, not being able to play because of injury means no prize money.
+Income protection cover provides a replacement salary if you cannot work for a period.
+For professional sportspeople such as tennis players, being unable to play because of injury means no prize money.

-Income protection is particularly useful if you have outstanding financial commitments.
+Income protection is beneficial if you have outstanding financial commitments.